jlviper44/Prismatic-Player/README.md

 3. Extract the files and open the version that matches your operating system

+##### For Mac
+1. To begin, drag Prismatic Player to the folder named 'Drag Prismatic Player Here'
+2. Navigate to your Applications Folder and open Prismatic Player

+#### For Windows
+1. To begin, go into the Prismatic Player folder and open Prismatic Player.exe

 ## Setup Instructions (Easy)
 1. Enter your username and click submit
 2. A pop-up window will appear prompting you to sign in.
 Sign-in and agree to the terms and conditions.